Alex Hankey: Education and career

 Hankey was educated at Rugby School, Warwickshire, and at Trinity College, Cambridge, where he attained a first in Natural Sciences Tripos.
 Specializing in theoretical physics, he moved to MIT, to do a PhD under Nobel Laureate Steven Weinberg and Eugene Stanley in the area of critical phenomena.
-He obtained his PhD in 1972, and thereafter he authored/co-authored many papers on the same, which now have resurfaced as applications to criticality in biosystems.
+He obtained his PhD in 1972 from Boston University, and thereafter he authored/co-authored many papers on the same, which now have resurfaced as applications to criticality in biosystems.

 Working as an assistant professor at the Maharishi International University, Hankey developed approaches to Ayurveda, Jyotish, Samkhya, Yoga and Vedanta.
 He then became visiting professor at Swami Vivekananda Yoga Anusandhana Samsthana, before becoming a distinguished professor in yoga and physical science there.
 He founded the Journal of Ayurveda and Integrative Medicine and is on the editorial boards of many leading journals in the field.
 He has published more than 60 papers in peer-reviewed scientific journals, and many expository articles for a general audience.